The separation of data, administrative tasks, processes or

 Domain separation is best for those customers who:

-- Customize business process definitions and user interfaces for each domain (delegated
+- Want to customize business process definitions and user interfaces for each domain

-- Maintain some global processes and global reporting in a single instance.
+- Prefer to maintain some global processes and global reporting in a single instance

-- Have minor or moderate process differences only among customers or sub-organizations.
+- May have minor or moderate process differences among customers or sub-organizations

 Members of a domain only see the data contained within their domain or the child domains that

 are lower in the domain hierarchy.
 By default, all users and all records are members of the

 global domain unless an administrator assigns them to a particular domain.
 Once you assign a